-Risk of colorectal cancer increases if one of your first-degree relatives has cancer or polyp.
-If there are 2 of them, your risk is doubled!
+The risk of colorectal cancer increases if one of your first-degree relatives has cancer or polyps.
+If 2 of them have it, your risk is doubled!
 First-degree relatives include your:

-Patients suffering from inflammatory bowel disease (IBD) are at a higher risk.
-They will require regular colonoscopy surveillance.
-Likewise, it applies to those who have their disease well-controlled too.
-IBD includes Ulcerative Colitis and Crohn’s disease.
+Patients suffering from IBD are at a higher risk.
+They will require regular colonoscopic surveillance.
+This even applies to those who have their disease well controlled.

 Inherited cancer syndromes

 About 5% of patients may have inherited cancer syndromes.
-Identifying families with these inherited syndromes is equally as important.
-We can suggest screenings and other preventive steps at a much earlier age.
+Identifying families that have these inherited syndromes is important.
+Screenings and other preventive steps can be taken at a much earlier age.

 A person’s ethnicity affects his/her risk of colorectal cancer.
-In Singapore, the risk is the highest among Chinese when compared to Malays and Indians.
-Indians have the lowest risk out of the three groups.
-Furthermore, a similar pattern can be seen in America.
-African Americans have a higher risk than Caucasians for colorectal cancer.
+In Singapore, the risk is the highest among Chinese, compared with Malays and Indians.
+Indians have the lowest risk out of the three races.

 In short, all the factors mentioned in the past few sections cannot be changed.
-But, identifying them helps you determine when you should screen for possible colorectal cancer.
+But identifying them helps you determine when you should be screened for possible colorectal cancer.
 Even if you do not have any symptoms yet, you should go for a screening.

 - Smoking habits